Your elementary students will be thrilled with this list of energizing brain breaks for 5th grade. Third and fourth graders will love them, too!

 Anyone breaking any of the rules is out of the game and has to sit in his/her chair.

 As students sit out, the game becomes more challenging due to distance between desks and having fewer participants.

 38. Place Heads Down.

 For 5 or 10 minutes, students place their heads down on desks and rest.
 It’s simply a time to relax and reflect.

 39. Play Classic Games.

-The “mother” of all brain breaks for kids, classic games never go out of style.
+The “mother” of all brain breaks, classic games never go out of style.

 Have fun with Red Rover; Simon Says; Duck, Duck, Goose; Red Light, Green Light, etc.

 40. Point & Describe.